-Class A fire extinguishers are for use in small areas, such as an office or a classroom.
+Class A fire extinguishers are for small areas, such as an office or classroom.
 They should be installed within 75 feet of any employee.

-Class B fire extinguishers are for use in working environments with combustible gases or liquids, such as auto repair shops or factories.
+Class B fire extinguishers are for working environments with combustible gases or liquids, such as auto repair shops or factories.
 They must be installed within 50 feet of any employee.

 Class C fire extinguishers are for businesses with any energized electrical equipment, including power tools and appliances.
 They must be installed within 50 to 75 feet of all employees.

 Class D fire extinguishers are used for combustible metals usually found in a laboratory environment.
 There are several combustible metals, such as titanium, magnesium, and aluminum.
-These are to be installed within 75 feet of any area containing these metals.
+These extinguishers should be installed within 75 feet of any area containing these metals.

 Class K fire extinguishers are used for kitchen-related fires caused by vegetable oils, cooking fats, and grease.
 Businesses with operational kitchens must have these extinguishers installed within 30 feet of the kitchen area.